 Ele ment VIII - System Evaluation and Capacity Assurance Plan Rating A. Does the City Sewer System Master Plan evaluate hydraulic deficiencies in the system, establish sufficient design criteria and recommend both short and long-term capacity enhancement and improvement projects?
 B. Does the City Capital Improvement Plan (CIP) establish a schedule of approximate completion dates for both short and long- term capacity improvements and is the schedule reviewed and updated to reflect current budgetary capabilities and activity completed?
-Dis cussion: Ele ment IX - Monitoring, Measurement and Program Modifications Rating A. Does the SSMP accurately portray the methods of tracking and reporting selected performance indicators? В. Is City able to sufficiently evaluate the effectiveness of the SSMP elements based on relevant information?
-C. Do the performance metrics properly support the Goals in Element 1?
-Do the performance metrics properly support the Goals in Element 1? cussion: Dis Rating Dis cussion: Rating Dis Ele cussion: ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based Rating Dis Ele A. cussion: ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
-Rating Dis Ele A. B. will the SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
+Dis cussion: Ele ment IX - Monitoring, Measurement and Program Modifications Rating A. Does the SSMP accurately portray the methods of tracking and reporting selected performance indicators?
+B. Is City able to sufficiently evaluate the effectiveness of the SSMP elements based on relevant information?
+C Do the performance metrics properly support the Goals in Element 1?
+C. Dis Dis cussion: Pating Dis Ele ment X - SSMP Audits Rating Dis cussion: Rating Dis Ele ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based Rating Dis Ele A. ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
+Rating Dis Ele A. B. ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
 Was the last Audit Report certified by the City LRO as required?
-Was the final Audit Report presented to the governing body at a publicly Rating Dis Ele A. C. cussion: ment X - SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
+Was the final Audit Report presented to the governing body at a publicly Rating Dis Ele A. B. C. D. ment X - SSMP Audits will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
 Was the last Audit Report certified by the City LRO as required?
 Was the final Audit Report presented to the governing body at a publicly noticed meeting?
-Was the last Audit Report placed in the SSMP Appendix and added to the Rating Dis Ele A. C. D. will the SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
+Was the last Audit Report placed in the SSMP Appendix and added to the Rating Dis Ele A. B. C. D. ment X - SSMP Audits will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
 Was the last Audit Report certified by the City LRO as required?
 Was the final Audit Report presented to the governing body at a publicly noticed meeting?
 Was the last Audit Report placed in the SSMP Appendix and added to the SCWD SSMP webpage.
-Rating Dis Ele A. C. D. will the SSMP Audits Will the SSMP Audit be completed, reviewed and filed in Appendix B based upon the required time intervals since the original SSMP adoption date?
-Was the last Audit Report certified by the City LRO as required?
-Was the final Audit Report presented to the governing body at a publicly noticed meeting?
-Was the last Audit Report placed in the SSMP Appendix and added to the SCWD SSMP webpage. cussion:
+Rating Dis Ele A. B. C. D. Image: Internet in the intervention of the interventin of the intervention of the intervention

 C. C. Was the annual report uploaded to the City Sewer Section website and added to Appendix C?

-D. Did staff conduct and document meetings with Services City's satellite collection systems? the Pebble Beach Commun nity
+D. Did staff conduct and document meetings with the Pebble Beach Community Services City's satellite collection systems?

-E. Are all agreements with satellite systems curre these agreements? ent or are changes necessary to
+E. E. Are all agreements with satellite systems current or are changes necessary to these agreements?

-Discu assion:
+Disc ussion:

-Char nge Log Rating
+Cha nge Log Rating

-A. Is the SSMP Change Log current and up to dat te?
+A. A. Is the SSMP Change Log current and up to date?

-Discu ussion:
+Disc Discussion:

-Audi t Team: Date:
+Aud it Team: Date:

-Prep Prepared By: Date:
+Prepared By: Date:

 Reviewed By: Date:

-Certi Certified By: Date:
+Certified By: Date:

 Approved for Filing On Date: